People's State of Bavaria: Eisner government

-As he was on his way to the Landtag to announce his resignation, Eisner was shot and killed by the right-wing nationalist Anton Graf von Arco auf Valley, an aristocratic former cavalryman who was then a student at the University of Munich.
+As he was on his way to the Landtag to announce his resignation, Eisner was shot and killed by the right-wing nationalist Anton Graf von Arco auf Valley, an aristocratic former cavalryman who was then a student at the Ludwig-Maximilians-Universität München (LMU Munich).
 He believed in the "stab-in-the-back myth", which held that Jews, socialists and other "undesirable elements" had caused Germany to lose World War I. As a Jew, a socialist, a bohemian and a Berliner, Eisner was the perfect target.
 After the shooting, Arco-Valley was saved from lynching on the spot by the fast action of Eisner's secretary, Felix Fechenbach.
 He was arrested and taken to Stadelheim Prison where, coincidentally, he was put in the same cell that Eisner had served time in earlier.